 NORC's Legal Name

 The legal name of NORC at the University of Chicago is National Opinion Research Center; we are also registered to do business as NORC.
-NORC is an affiliate of the University of Chicago and has offices located on the University campus, as well as downtown Chicago, the DC Metro area, Atlanta, Boston, San Francisco and Albuquerque.
+NORC is an affiliate of the University of Chicago and has offices located on the University campus, as well as downtown Chicago, the DC Metro area, Atlanta, Boston, and Albuquerque.
 NORC is an independent 501(c)3 research corporation and is not a part of the University.

 Learn more about our name.